 The collection, storage, hosting, transfer, processing, disclosure, use, security and retention and destruction of personal information required to provide our products and services is subject to federal, state, municipal and foreign privacy, data and consumer protection and cybersecurity laws.
 These laws, which are not uniform, generally do one or more of the following: regulate the collection, storage, hosting, transfer (including in some cases, the transfer outside the country of collection), processing, disclosure, use, security and retention and destruction of personal information; require notice to individuals of privacy practices; and give individuals certain rights with respect to their personal information.
-A growing trend of laws and regulations in this area is to provide for mandatory consumer notification to affected individuals, clients, data protection authorities and/or other regulators in the event of a data breach, and further expansion of requirements is possible.
+A growing trend of laws and regulations in this area is to provide for mandatory notification to affected individuals, clients, data protection authorities and/or other regulators in the event of a data breach, and further expansion of requirements is possible.
 Further, if our practices or products are perceived to constitute an invasion of privacy, we may be subject to increased scrutiny and public criticism, litigation, and reputational harm, which could disrupt our business and expose us to liability.
 In many cases, these laws apply not only to third-party transactions, but also to transfers of information among us and our subsidiaries.
-The GDPR, the U.K. data protection regime consisting primarily of the U.K. General Data Protection Regulation ("U.K. GDPR"), effective as of January 1, 2021, and the U.K. Data Protection Act 2018, as amended on January 1, 2021, which supplements the U.K. GDPR, the Health Insurance Portability and Accountability Act ("HIPAA") in the U.S., and the California Consumer Privacy Act ("CCPA") are among some of the more comprehensive of these laws.
+The GDPR, the U.K. data protection regime consisting primarily of the U.K. General Data Protection Regulation, effective as of January 1, 2021, and the U.K. Data Protection Act 2018 (together, the "U.K. GDPR"), the Health Insurance Portability and Accountability Act ("HIPAA") in the U.S., and the California Consumer Privacy Rights Act ("CPRA") are among some of the more comprehensive of these laws.